-From Rasmus Højgaard to John Catlin, we take a closer look at the eight players that have earned their maiden European Tour titles so far this season.
+From Rasmus Højgaard to Joachim B. Hansen, we take a closer look at the thirteen players that have earned their maiden European Tour titles so far this season.

-Of the 24 events played so far this season, the European Tour has witnessed dramatic moments, record-breaking achievements, and watched nine players break into the winners’ circle for the first time.
+Of the 34 events played so far this season, the European Tour has witnessed dramatic moments, record-breaking achievements, and watched eleven players break into the winners’ circle for the first time.

 For Rasmus Højgaard and Sami Välimäki, the experience of a winning moment took just a handful of events, while others, such as Hero Open winner Sam Horsfield, had to wait a little longer.

 Here, we recap the winning moments of the season’s first-time champions so far…

 In just his fifth start, Rasmus Højgaard became the third youngest player in history to win on the European Tour at 18 years and 271 days when he claimed the AfrAsia Bank Mauritius Open.